 Today’s outing was a ride in Golden Gate Canyon State Park in the mountains not far from Golden, Colorado, the western-most suburb of the Denver metro area.
 The loop ride on the Blue Grouse and Mule Deer trails covered 11.2 miles (18.0 kms), with an elevation gain and loss of 1500 feet (457 meters).
 The trailhead sits at an altitude of 8400 feet (2560 meters) and the highest point of the trail crossed the 9400 feet (2865 meter) mark.
 Nine members of the Rocky Mountain Bicycle Boys bike club took part.
 After completing the ride, the group stopped for lunch and liquid refreshments at a local brewery in Golden.

-To view a trail map showing the route of the 2015 Bailey Hundo, click here.
+To view a map of the trail network at Golden Gate State Park, click here.